shigmas/BlockEx/README.md

 StreamParser has two subclasses, FileStreamParser and UrlStreamParser, or you can write your own.
 Your Parser must override _handleLine, which takes a 'matcher' is parameter.
 The matcher is an instance of BlockBase or subclass that you pass into the StreamParser init.
-(Using a delegate woult be
+(Using a delegate would be a good idea, but there are some other features that are more needed.)
 ## BlockBase
 The BlockBase's init takes list of opening regular expressions, a PatternMatchex, which is the 'main' regular expression, and an ending regular expression, which